The Support Services Division coordinates and supervises:

 The Communications Center serves as a support entity for the entire two-county East Bay Regional Park District.
 This includes 911 emergency calls (police, fire, and medical).
 The center is staffed 24 hours a day, seven days a week.
 Staffing consists of eleven dispatchers, and four supervisors and is overseen by the Communications and Record Manager, Patty Gershaneck.
 The Communications Center is located at the Park District's Police and Fire Headquarters in Castro Valley.
 It operates on a Computer Aided Dispatch system, which allows for rapid automated data exchange and record keeping.

 The Records Unit provides public assistance at the front counter.
-It processes, distributes and maintains public record information to meet state and local mandates.
+It processes, distributes, and maintains public record information to meet state and local mandates.
 All police reports are entered into various automated and manual systems to meet legal requirements.
-For information on obtaining copies of crime and accident reports, impounded vehicle release, dog walking permits, and parking citation review, visit the Frequently Asked Questions section on the Police Department page.
+For information on obtaining copies of crime and accident reports, impounded vehicle releases, dog walking permits, and parking citation reviews visit the Frequently Asked Questions.

 Evidence is released in the following ways: